cloudflare/workerd/README.md

 For more details about command-line usage, use `workerd --help`.

 Prebuilt binaries are distributed via `npm`.
 Run `npx workerd ...` to use these.
+If you're running a prebuilt binary, you'll need to make sure your system has the right dependencies installed:
+* On Linux:
+  * libc++ (e.g. the package `libc++1` on Debian Bullseye)
+* On macOS:
+  * The XCode command line tools, which can be installed with `xcode-select --install`

+> Note: if you're running `workerd` in Ubuntu in the GitHub Actions CI environment, you'll need to use `runs-on: ubuntu-22.04` rather than `runs-on: ubuntu-latest`

 ### Local Worker development with `wrangler`